Why do we need a microscope?

 These types of microscope often have the capability of storing the photos to internal memory or via a memory card or stick.
 This avoids any operating system incompatibility.

-Top end digital microscopes can have an HDMI out port which will allow them to connect to a TV for example that has an HDMI input port.
+Top end digital microscopes can have an HDMI out port which will allow them to connect to a TV for example that also has an HDMI input port.

 Essential features summary